openstack/openstack-ansible-os_ironic/doc/source/configure-lxc-example.rst

 for configuring VLAN membership on specific ports.

-To control the commands that the ``neutron`` user is allowed to issue on the switch create a role:
+To control the commands that the ``neutron`` user is allowed to issue on the Cisco Nexus switch create a role:

 .. code-block:: bash